 • Use of foul language and/or obscene images is not tolerated.

-• The FCIP course websites are to be used for academic purposes only.
+• The Insurance Institute's course websites are to be used for academic purposes only.

 • Public forum posts should be reserved for matters of interest to the general course community.
 Private discussions should be taken off-line.

 • Threads or posts perceived to have been made with the intent of promoting a commercial endeavour will be deleted.

 • Posting the same message repeatedly or posting an unsolicited commercial message, either to one or multiple topics or boards, is considered spam.
 Duplicate messages may be deleted or consolidated by Institute representatives, and posting privileges may be revoked.